Bashir-Warsame/ECS-Project-/README.md

 - Production-ready deployment patterns

 ---

-## Data Flow -User Traffic
+##  Data Flow – User Traffic

-Users access the application via a custom domain:
+Users access the application via a custom domain hosted in Route 53.

-Users → Route 53 → Application Load Balancer → ECS Fargate (container port 8000)
+Users → Route 53 → Application Load Balancer (ALB) → ECS Fargate (private subnets, port 8000)

-Route 53 resolves the domain name to the ALB
+- Route 53 resolves the domain name to the ALB DNS record
+- The ALB is deployed in public subnets and acts as the internet-facing entry point
+- HTTPS traffic is terminated at the ALB using ACM-managed TLS certificates
-The ALB terminates HTTPS using ACM certificates Traffic is forwarded to ECS tasks running in private subnets Only healthy containers receive traffic via target group health checks
+- The ALB forwards requests to ECS Fargate tasks running in private subnets
+- Only healthy containers receive traffic based on ALB target group health checks

+##  Network Flow (Internal Architecture)

+- ECS tasks run in **private subnets** with no direct internet exposure
+- A **NAT Gateway in a public subnet** provides outbound internet access for private resources
+- NAT routes traffic through the **Internet Gateway** to access external services (e.g. package downloads, APIs)

 ---